TheAppleDad/FamilyRecipes/SpaghettiCarbonaraWithBroccoli.md

 	- grate the parmigiano reggiano cheese
 	- mince the garlic cloves

-2. start heating some water for the pasta, adding some salt to the water.
+1. start heating some water for the pasta, adding some salt to the water.
-3. You will use a pizza cutter in this step, so don't use a non-stick pan.
+1. You will use a pizza cutter in this step, so don't use a non-stick pan.
    Line the bottom of a wide, deep pan with bacon, and beging heating at medium on the stove.
    As the bacon begins to cook, run a pizza cutter back and forth to break the bacon into small pieces, about a quarter inch or so across.
-4. Once the bacon is browned, add the ham and cook until it is beginning to brown.
+1. Once the bacon is browned, add the ham and cook until it is beginning to brown.
-5. Add the garlic and cook until the garlic starts to turn golden.
+1. Add the garlic and cook until the garlic starts to turn golden.
-   Then throw in the broccoli, mix to coat the broccoli, turn off the heat and cover the mixture with a lid.
+   Then throw in the broccoli, mix to coat the broccoli.
+Cook for a few minutes at a low heat, but aim for not overcooking the broccoli, turning it to mush.
+Once the broccoli is just starting to soften, turn off the heat and cover the mixture with a lid.
-6. Start cooking the spaghetti until it's al-dente.
+1. Start cooking the spaghetti until it's al-dente.
+1. Once the spaghetti is cooked, first reserve a cup or two of the hot water before draining it from the noodles.
+I use a ladle and a mug or a bowl.
-7. Once the spaghetti is cooked, lift the lid off the bacon/ham/broccoli mixture and scoop out the spaghetti into it.
+1. Lift the lid off the bacon/ham/broccoli mixture and scoop out the spaghetti into it.
    Add the grated cheese and then stir the mixture for a few moments.
-   You will want to avoid putting the eggs right onto the boiling hot spaghetti, so it's important to mix it first with the other ingredients that were cooling while the spaghetti cooked.
-8. Add the eggs to the mixture and stir in thoroughly.
+1. Mixing the eggs is the tricky spot because the noodles are probably too hot for the eggs at this point.
+   You want the mixture hot enough to sanitize the eggs, but not so hot you flash cook the eggs into a solid.
+   Pour a small amount of the beaten eggs onto the mixture, and if they flash cook then wait a minute or two, stirring the mixture a few times to combine the cooling top part into the middle.
+Once you can start adding eggs into the top part of the mixture, spread them around the top before combining them into the rest of the mixture.
+A few minutes at the higher temperature in the mixture will sanitize them.